 Are Trump impeachment odds correct?

 David Rothschild, an economist with Microsoft Research, tracks Trump’s chances of leaving office early at his site, PredictWise.
-The site tracks betting markets like Betfair and Predictit to give an aggregate look at the data, which he says is “not great.”
+The site tracks betting markets like Betfair and Predictit to give an aggregate look at the data.

 Editor’s note: This article is regularly updated for relevance.